hpcleuven/VscDocumentation/source/leuven/genius_2_rocky.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As discussed in the previous section, the recommended approach to set your
-``$MODULEPATH`` environment variable so modules from the correct software
+``$MODULEPATH`` environment variable, is by using the cluster module.
+This
-stack are available, is by using the cluster module.
-It is however also
+will make modules from the correct software stack available.
+It is however
-possible to manually modify the path where modules are searched.
+also possible to manually modify the path where modules are searched.

 Each software stack is located in a directory with the following hierarchical
 structure::